NanoComp/meep/doc/docs/Python_User_Interface.md

 The above dump/load related functions can be used to implement a checkpoint/restore *like* feature for MEEP.
 The caveat of this feature is that it does *not* store all the state required to re-create the `Simulation` object itself.
-Instead in expects the user to create and setup the new `Simulation` object to be *exactly* the same as the one the state was dumped from.
+Instead, it expects the user to create and set up the new `Simulation` object to be *exactly* the same as the one the state was dumped from.

 @@ Simulation.dump@@